grafana/loki/docs/sources/rules/_index.md

 ---
+aliases:
+  - /alerting/
-title: Alerting
+title: Alerting and Recording Rules
 weight: 700
 ---

-# Alerting
+# Rules and the Ruler

 Loki includes a component called the Ruler, adapted from our upstream project, Cortex.
-The Ruler is responsible for continually evaluating a set of configurable queries and then alerting when certain conditions happen, e.g. a high percentage of error logs.
+The Ruler is responsible for continually evaluating a set of configurable queries and performing an action based on the result.

-First, ensure the Ruler component is enabled.
-The following is a basic configuration which loads rules from configuration files:
+Here is an example configuration you could use if you want to source your rules from local disk.

+See the [Ruler storage](#ruler-storage) section below for further details.

 ```yaml
 ruler: